US: Russia adds troops near Ukraine despite drawdown claims

 A Ukrainian government official said in a television interview that Zelenskyy would consider holding a referendum on the Minsk agreement “if there are no other options or instruments.”
 But Vice Prime Minister Iryna Vereshchuk said she was unaware that such an idea was under serious discussion.

 The U.N.
 Security Council is scheduled to hold its annual meeting on the Minsk agreement on Thursday.
 Russia, which holds the rotating council presidency this month, will chair the meeting.
-At last year’s council meeting, Russia clashed with the U.S. and its Western allies over the conflict in eastern Ukraine and a similar, though likely broader, confrontation is expected this year.
+At last year’s council meeting, Russia clashed with the U.S. and its Western allies over the conflict in eastern Ukraine and a similar confrontation is expected this year.

 Putin has signaled that he wants a peaceful path out of the crisis.
 His country has repeatedly complained that the U.S. and NATO have not responded satisfactorily in writing to its security concerns.
 Foreign Ministry spokeswoman Maria Zakharova said that Russia is in the final phase of preparing its formal response to the West.